 AirAsia flight makes priority landing at Chennai

-A city-bound AirAsia India flight carrying 114 passengers from Delhi made a priority landing here on Thursday due to a hydraulic issue, an airport source said.
-The flight landed safely nine minutes ahead of its scheduled arrival, he said.
+A city-bound AirAsia India flight from Delhi carrying 164 passengers made a priority landing here on Thursday due to a hydraulic issue, an airport source said.
+The flight, however, landed safely nine minutes ahead of its scheduled arrival, he said.

-A statement on the incident from AirAsia India was awaited.
+In a statement, AirAsia India said a glitch in the aircraft manoeuvring system during the flight led to the aeroplane make a priority landing at Chennai airport.
 "Local stand-by was declared for AirAsia India flight operating on Delhi-Chennai route on Thursday morning.
-The pilot in command sought priority landing from Chennai ATC due to some issues in the aircraft's hydraulic system.
-The flight landed safely at 8.01 am," the source said.
+The pilot in command sought priority landing from Chennai ATC due to some issue in the aircraft's hydraulic system.
+The flight landed safely at 8.01 am," the airport source said.

 In local stand-by, all aerodrome emergency services are brought to a state of readiness and local emergency services are notified but remain at their respective bases on stand-by.
-There were 114 passengers on board the flight, he added.
+"AirAsia flight, I5-761, operating from New Delhi to Chennai had a cautionary message regarding the nose wheel steering system.
+The captain elected to not taxi back and requested a tow back to the bay-- it was conveyed to the air traffic control (ATC) and was arranged for," the airline said in the statement.

+The system is used to manoeuvre the aircraft during taxi on ground, it said adding the aircraft was towed with minimal disruption to operations.
+The aircraft was carrying 164 passengers on board, it added..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)